gamunu/cassandra_snap-1/README.md

-This project is no longer maintaned
+This project is no longer maintained
 ===================================

 **Alternatives?**

-- [Cassandra Medusa](https://github.com/thelastpickle/cassandra-medusa) is a great project maintained by The Last Pickle ltd subsidiry of DataStax.
+- [Cassandra Medusa](https://github.com/thelastpickle/cassandra-medusa) is a great project maintained by The Last Pickle ltd subsidiary of DataStax.
 This tool supports both Amazon S3 and GCS.

 cassandra_snap
 ======================